UV light VS Ozone Generator for your cold plunge

 Cons:

-• Surface Limitation: Even if the UVC light is enclosed in 304 SS, the light can only disinfect the water that directly passes by or through the enclosure.
+- Surface Limitation: The light can only disinfect the water that directly passes by or through the enclosure.
 Unlike ozone, which can be dispersed throughout the entire volume of the pool, UVC’s disinfecting capability is limited to its immediate vicinity.

-• Organic Matter Disintegration: UVC light is less effective at breaking down organic matter compared to ozone.
+- Organic Matter Disintegration: UVC light is less effective at breaking down organic matter compared to ozone.
 This could lead to a buildup of organic material in the water over time, which may necessitate more frequent water changes or additional filtration systems.
+With that said, an enclosed UV lamp will significanly prevent bacteria growth and multiplication.

 Conclusion: